shingieuihos/WordPress-on-AWS-EC2/README.md

 # WordPress-on-AWS-EC2
 My first project to go live that I did for my first client - my wife, lol.
 This is for her website which is currently live and you can check it out on the link below:
+This repository provides a complete, production-ready WordPress deployment on Amazon EC2 with automated SSL certificate management.

+###  Prerequisites

+AWS Account with EC2 access
+Domain name registered and managed through Route 53 Basic knowledge of AWS services

 https://www.laurian.co.za/